What the study found

-What the researchers tested: The researchers analysed data from 156 countries from 2000 to 2022 using a binned fixed-effects panel regression model.
-They examined the relationship between age-standardised physical inactivity in adults aged 18 years and older and annual exposure to different temperature ranges, then used climate projections under different shared socioeconomic pathways (SSPs) to forecast future inactivity, deaths, and productivity losses.
+The researchers analysed data from 156 countries from 2000 to 2022 using a binned fixed-effects panel regression model.
+They examined age-standardised physical inactivity in adults and annual exposure to different temperature ranges, then used climate projections under shared socioeconomic pathways (SSPs) to forecast future inactivity, deaths, and lost productivity.

 Key points

-- The largest projected hotspots were in Central America, the Caribbean, eastern sub-Saharan Africa, and equatorial southeast Asia.
+- Hotspots of larger projected increases include Central America, the Caribbean, eastern sub-Saharan Africa, and equatorial southeast Asia.

 Disclosure